HariSekhon/Knowledge-Base/vim.md

 Starts in command mode.
 Below are mostly commands to remember since everything in insert mode is typed out literally.

-Command can often be combined together in shorthand combinations or prefixed with a number to repeat the operation N times or for N lines.
+Commands can often be used together in shorthand combinations or prefixed with a number to repeat the operation N times or for N lines.

 Lowercase vs Capitals often do the opposite action / direction.